-$$\overline{y}{i} = (\alpha{i} + \beta{i} \overline{U} + \gamma{i} \overline{S}{i}) + \delta \overline{X}{i} + \eta \overline{Z}{i} + \overline{\varepsilon}{i} . \tag{2}$$
+$$\overline{y}{i} = (\alpha{i} + \beta{i} \overline{u} + \gamma{i} \overline{s}{i}) + \delta \overline{x}{i} + \eta \overline{z}{i} + \overline{\varepsilon}{i} .$$ (2)

 As (2) shows, the η parameter can be readily estimated on cross-sectional data.
-To take account of the unbalanced panel, we use Weighted Least Squares, weighing each country by the number observations in its panel.
+To take account of the unbalanced panel, we use a WLS estimator weighing each country by the number observations in its panel.

-Results from such regressions are displayed in Table~2.
-The dependent variable is either central government spending (as a percentage of GDP), or central government revenue are also included.
+Results from such regressions are displayed in Table 2.
+The dependent variable is either central government spending (as a percentage of GDP), or central government revenue.
 The control variables in X_1 include a number of socio-economic factors identified by earlier studies as empirical determinants of the size of government.
-Given the clustering of observations in Figure~2, we use dummies for continents and colonial origin as additional controls.
+Given the clustering of observations in Figure 2, we use dummies for continents and colonial origin as additional controls.
 The table displays the estimated η parameters for the PRES and MAJ dummies.
 Bracketed expressions are p-values for false rejection of $\eta = 0$.
 Boldface font denotes a coefficient significantly different from zero, at the 10% level.

 The two institutional dummies always enter with a negative sign.
 But MAJ is rarely statistically significant.6 On the other hand PRES typically is, even though one can find specifications where it is not.
 This finding is clearly in line with the theoretical prediction in Section 2.
-According to the point estimates, presidential regimes are associated with smaller governments by about 5 percent of GDP.
+According to the point estimates, governments in presidential regimes are smaller by more than 5 percent of GDP.

-As columns 3 and 5 show, however, the negative effect of PRES is stronger, closer to 10 percent of GDP, for cross sections based on data from the 1990s, rather than the whole sample.
+As column 3 shows, however, the negative effect of PRES is stronger, above 10 percent of GDP, for cross sections based on data from the 1990s rather than the whole sample.
 Moreover, it is statistically more robust (cf. also the empirical results in Persson and Tabellini, 1999).
 These results suggest that the negative estimates largely reflect faster growth of government in parliamentary regimes in the last four decades.
-As $Figure \ 3$ illustrates, this pattern is clearly visible already in the raw data.
-The graph is identical to $Figure \ 1$, except that the data is partitioned into presidential regimes, marked with black diamonds and a thicker curve for the average, and parliamentary regimes, marked with circles and a thinner curve.
+As Figure 3 illustrates, this pattern is clearly visible already in the raw data.
+The graph is identical to Figure 1, except that the data is partitioned into presidential regimes, marked with black diamonds and a